kxcdev/kxc-melange-react-native-template/README.md

 This is an opt-in feature because it uses [kxcdev/ocaml-general-gha](https://github.com/kxcdev/ocaml-general-gha) instead of the official [setup-ocaml](https://github.com/ocaml/setup-ocaml).

+## Random Notes

+### JavaScriptCore vs Hermes Engine (on Android)

+There is a branch [jsc](https://github.com/kxcdev/kxc-melange-react-native-template/tree/jsc) that demonstrate how to disable Hermes Engine and use JavaScriptCore as the JavaScript engine on Android.
+Please note that this branch is not actively maintained so may not be up to date when compared to the main branch.

 ## License
 Most code is licensed under Apache License, Version 2.0 (the "License") by the copyright holder(s) listed below.